sayanlp99/bits_notes/sem2/devops/devops.md

    **Additional Info**: Fast and comprehensive feedback loops ensure that issues are caught early, reducing the cost and effort required to fix them.

 ---
-The second slide discusses "DevOps Misconceptions and Dimensions."
-Here’s a summary of the key points covered:

----

 ### **DevOps Misconceptions and Dimensions**

 #### **DevOps Misconceptions**